 The reason I say this is because you never know when you are at risk – that is the nature of chance.
 Also, you are much more likely to remember to order your LLC setup when you are in the mindset of the startup.
 To form your LLC at the same time you are preparing your business launch such as opening a business checking account and choosing a name for your photo studio.
 Do it when you get a sales tax number, register your photography business and obtain your business license.

-It takes less than 10 minutes to set up your LLC that protects you all year long.
+It takes less than 10 minutes to set up the LLC that protects you all year long.
 Costs are low starting at $50, dependent upon which state your business is headquartered.

 If you wait until you are more established, or ready to go pro or full-time you are more likely to either forget to do it or postpone it and get caught in a risky legal situation with no personal protection.